For the health and wellbeing of students, staff and visitors, USC is a smoke-free University. Smoking is not permitted on USC grounds.

 If you wish to smoke, you will need to go off-campus.
 Smoking is not permitted on USC grounds.
 This includes all USC buildings, grounds, car parks and vehicles.

 If you choose to smoke, make a plan for where you will smoke off-campus.
-Consider a well-lit area (if at night) and use the personal "butt bins" provided by Student Wellbeing to manage any litter.
+Consider a well-lit area (if at night) and how you will manage any litter.

-All staff, students, visitors, volunteers and contractors who come on to USC campuses will need to adhere to the smoke-free policy.
+All staff, students, visitors, volunteers and contractors on USC campuses will need to adhere to the smoke-free policy.
 This also includes the general public walking through our campuses.

 Quitting smoking isn’t easy, but with the right tools and support, quitting smoking is possible and can be one of the most life-changing achievements a person can make.